 ODV-E25, (Ac94).
-The protein encoded by this gene was originally identified in OpMNPV, and immunogold staining with a specific antibody showed that it was localized to ODV envelopes (79).
-It has also been shown to be associated with ODV of AcMNPV and Helicoverpa armigera NPV (HearNPV) by proteomic analysis (66, 80).
-Similar to ODV-E66, the hydrophobic N-terminal 24 aa of AcMNPV ODV-E25 appears to contain a nuclear targeting signal (76).
-Homologs are present in all lepidopteran NPV and GV genomes, but not in those of hymenopteran or dipteran NPVs.
-Deletion is probably lethal as mutant virus deleted for this gene in OpMNPV (81) or BmNPV (82) could not be isolated.
+The protein encoded by this gene was originally identified in OpMNPV, and immunogold staining with a specific antibody showed that it was localized to ODV envelopes [97].
+It has also been shown to be associated with ODV of AcMNPV and H. armigera NPV (HearNPV) by proteomic analysis [74, 98] and with AcMNPV BV [55].
+Similar to ODV-E66, the hydrophobic N-terminal 24 aa of AcMNPV ODV-E25 appears to contain a nuclear targeting signal [93].
+Homologs are present in all lepidopteran

+NPV and GV genomes, but not in those of hymenopteran or dipteran NPVs.
+Deletion is probably lethal as mutant virus deleted for this gene in OpMNPV [99] or BmNPV [100] could not be isolated.

 ODV-EC43, (Ac109).
 Homologs of Ac109 are present in all baculovirus genomes.
-Evidence suggests that it is ODV-associated in AcMNPV (66) and HearNPV (Ha94-ODV-EC43 (80, 83).
-It is likely an essential gene as insertion/deletion mutants of the BmNPV homolog (Bm92) could not be isolated (82).
+Evidence suggests that it is ODV-associated in AcMNPV [74] and HearNPV (Ha94-ODV-EC43 [98, 101].
+Although deletion of Ac109 did not appear to affect DNA replication or the appearance of BV, the virions were non infectious [102].

-Fig. 2.6.
+Fig. 2.8.
 Selected structural proteins of ODV.
-Shown are envelope proteins, the tegument protein, gp41, the DNA binding protein, p6.9, the PIF proteins, and two basal end-associated proteins, pp78/83 and VLF-1.
+Shown are envelope associated proteins (ODV-E), the PIF proteins (also envelope associated), the tegument protein, gp41, the DNA binding protein, p6.9, and two basal end-associated proteins, pp78/83 and VLF-1.
 There are a variety of other capsid proteins (see text), but they appear to have a more generalized distribution.
+For details see the text.